TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-Perfect!
-We have an RCE, we are going to establish a Reverse Shell to gain access to the Machine.
+Perfect! `We have an RCE`, we are going to establish a `Reverse Shell` to gain access to the Machine.

-In this case, the typical bash Reverse Shell doesn't work, I think it's because some characters conflict, so to avoid this we'll base64 encode our payload:
+In this case, the `typical bash Reverse Shell` doesn't work, I think it's because some characters conflict, so to avoid this we'll `base64 encode our payload`:

 <br />